sakuexe/.dotfiles/nvim/README.md

 - gcc ( C-compiler for treesitter )
 - g++ ( Another C compiler for LSP )
 - make ( for native fzf to work )
-- python3.10-venv ( for autopep8/django linting/formatting to work )
 - xclip ( for clipboard between vm and host )

 ```bash